Ahmedrazaidrisi/trading-points/## Trading Points TO Be observed and ana.md

 > if there is signal for 5 ema means if candles is away from 5 ema and rsi fast ema is having good gap with slow ema then there is some points near there is reversal

 > if your ema bollinger band is completely brlow the 3 ema or above the 3 ema then try to enter trade in that direction by finding the proper entry points

+> always enter the trade near the 50 ema buy or sell vice versa
+ > if chart is away or to much far from the 50 ema then avoid taking position until u r conform with other signals atleast 2 signals